pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-Latent.myst.md

 ## Example 1: Regression with Student-T distributed noise

-The following is an example showing how to specify a simple model with a GP prior using the `gp.Latent` class.
+The following is an example showing how to specify a simple model with a GP prior using the {class}`gp.Latent` class.
 We use a GP to generate the data so we can verify that the inference we perform is correct.
-Note that the likelihood is not normal, but IID Student-T.  For a more efficient implementation when the likelihood is Gaussian, use `pm.gp.Marginal`.
+Note that the likelihood is not normal, but IID Student-T.  For a more efficient implementation when the likelihood is Gaussian, use {class}`gp.Marginal`.

 ```{code-cell} ipython3
 import arviz as az